 Ways & Means Chairman: organizes the Chinese Auction, the state fundraiser conducted at the State Meeting.
 She creates the theme, obtains the donation from each club in attendance, sets up, sells the raffle tickets and distributes the prizes.
 She presents a sales report at the Sunday Executive Board meeting.

-Webmaster: maintains the State’s website up to date, with the approval of the President and/or the Executive Board.
+Webmaster: maintains the State’s website up to date, with the approval of the President and the Executive Board.
 She organizes the Power Point presentation of reports at the annual meetings.